Create a REST API in PHP

 Content-Type,Authorization, andX-Requested-Withheaders. - Set cache headers to not cache and store the API response.

-- Check if the authorization header in the request has the authorization token.
+- Check if the request headers contain the authorization header with the authorization token.
 If it is missing, set the HTTP response and return a JSON response with an appropriate error message.

 application/jsonorapplication/x-www-form-urlencoded.
 If the content type is not one of these, return an error response. - Prepare an array of request data as the

 $inputvariable, based on the content type the client sent in the header. - Handle each request for the request method provided using a switch statement.
 The request method can be one of these (GET, POST, PUT, DELETE) methods.
-Perform action based on the request method in each switch case and set the response code.
+Perform an action based on the request method in each switch case and set the response code.

 - Finally, at the end, set the HTTP response code using the